enabled to access

 Composition students spend most of their time in the composition lab, a pair of adjoining rooms housing MIDI keyboards, printers, and audio equipment.
 Students bring their own computers, so may use whatever notation software they elect.

-Brevard's composers in residence for 2014 will be Robert Aldridge, Professor and Director of Music at Rutgers University, and David Dzubay, Professor and Chair of Composition at Indiana University, and Jonathan Sokol, Lecturer at Baldwin Wallace Conservatory.
+Brevard's composers in residence for 2014 were Robert Aldridge, Professor and Director of Music at Rutgers University, and David Dzubay, Professor and Chair of Composition at Indiana University, and Jonathan Sokol, Lecturer at Baldwin Wallace Conservatory.

 In recent years students in the composition program have had the opportunity to participate in the BMC Chorus.
 Past seasons have included performances of Grieg's Complete Incidental Music to Peer Gynt, Mahler's Symphony No. 3, Orff's Carmina Burana, Holst's The Planets, and a concert of Bach cantatas.